Vixs101/Ebook_and_Journal_management_system/README.md

 ## Ebook and Journal Management system
-This is a web-based E-library management system design to efficiently manage Ebooks and Journals in Educational institutions (using Taraba State University as a case study).
-    It Enables the student to be able to access this educational materials remotely, making it easy for them to access this resources. the Librarian can be able to add, edit and remove ebooks from the system.
+This is a web-based e-library management system designed to efficiently manage e-books and journals in educational institutions, using Taraba State University as a case study.
+It enables students to access educational materials remotely, making it easier for them to obtain these resources.
+The librarian can also add, edit, and remove e-books from the system.